-Your legacy gift to FACS, through your estate or financial plan, will fund our ongoing advocacy of elected officials on behalf of all citizens, from local officeholders to state and national leaders.
-It will make possible FACS advocacy for climate equity in the most vulnerable communities as well as advocacy for the earth.
+A legacy gift to FACS is rooted in the hopes and dreams for a healthy, sustainable planet and grounded in the moral and ethical values of many faiths.
+Your gift to FACS, through your estate or financial plan, will fund our ongoing advocacy of elected officials on behalf of all citizens, from local officeholders to state and national leaders.
+It will help drive climate equity and environmental justice in the most vulnerable communities.
+It will recognize the importance of biodiversity.

 Bequest: The easiest way to leave a Legacy Gift to FACS is with a bequest.
 This is the most common form of legacy giving, and there are two types: